 legal resources necessary to hold negligent facilities accountable.

 SavaSeniorCare has been in business for a long, albeit in various different iterations.
 The current version of SavaSeniorCare originated from Mariner Health Care back in 2005.
 Originally, the nursing home business and the real estate were owned by separate entities.
 When the owner of the real estate, Rubin Schron, attempted to raise the rents on the nursing home, litigation between the two ensued.
-The litigation resulted in Schron winning control of both the real estate and the homes that operated on them.Episodes of Safety Concern Violations & Lawsuits Against SavaSeniorCare
+The litigation resulted in Schron winning control of both the real estate and the homes that operated on them.

-SavaSeniorCare has been the target if several federal lawsuits.
-The nursing home chain was sued by several whistleblowers for charging Medicare for unnecessary services.
+SavaSeniorCare has been the target of several federal lawsuits.
+The nursing home chain was sued by several whistleblowers for charging Medicare for unnecessary services under the False Claims Act.
 The federal government intervened in one of the cases and trial was set for December 2018.
-The lawsuit alleged that SavaSeniorCare set unrealistic financial goals for its nursing homes that resulted in provision of medically unreasonable, unnecessary and unskilled services to Medicare patients.
+The government's complaint alleged that SavaSeniorCare set unrealistic financial goals for its nursing homes that resulted in the provision of medically unreasonable, unnecessary, and unskilled services to Medicare patients.

 While many homes are successfully sued for failure to prevent pressure ulcers and other similar deficiencies, the incidents that SavaSeniorCare has been sued for and have put it in the news seem to be even worse.
 Some of the lawsuits include:

 - Sexual assault of residents